roytang/blog/content/posts/2008/07/eventide-prerelease.md

 [Cinder Pyromancer][7]

 seemed awesome as well so I was willing to put in one mountain just to splash him.
-I had trouble deciding what to cut so I stuck with 17 lands (didn&#8217;t have any good Retracers anyway)
+I had trouble deciding what to cut so I stuck with 17 lands (didn&'t have any good Retracers anyway)

 My decklist: